4 Ways to Support Women Going Through The Menopause in the Workplace

-Today we’ll be going over the common symptoms of the menopause, how it can impact women in the workplace and ways you can support them.
+Today we’ll be going over the common symptoms of menopause, how it can impact women in the workplace and ways you can support them.

 Let’s break this workplace taboo and provide better support for working women together.

-What are Some Common Symptoms of The Menopause?
+What are Some Common Symptoms of Menopause?

 Everyone will experience menopause differently, for example, some may be affected more physically rather than mentally and visa versa.
 Menopause usually takes place between ages 45 and 55, but it can also happen later or earlier.